-- Practices must have in place internal policies, procedures and other controls to address ML/TF concerns, and compliance with the existing legal requirements on AML/CFT, when they carry out any of the services specified in paragraphs 600.1.2 and 600.2.2 of these Guidelines, and should consider the need to do so in relation to other services that they provide.
-Practices should communicate these policies and procedures, etc., clearly to employees. - 610.1.1 Controls cover primarily the following areas: - (a) risk assessment and management - (b) customer due diligence (Section 620) - (c) ongoing monitoring (Section 630) - (d) suspicious transactions reporting (Section 640) - (e) record keeping (Section 660) - (f) compliance management, including designating a Money Laundering Reporting Officer ("MLRO") at the management level - (g) staff hiring, ongoing training and communication (Section 670) - (h) group policy, where appropriate.
+Practices must have in place internal policies, procedures and other controls ("PPC") to address ML/TF concerns, and compliance with the existing legal requirements on AML/CFT, when they carry out any of the services specified in paragraphs 600.2.1 and 600.2.2 of these Guidelines.
+They should consider the need to do so in relation to other services that they provide.
+Practices' PPC must cover the making of STRs (under Section 640) and the application of targeted financial sanctions and measures against terrorist financing (under Section 650), regardless of the services that they provide.
+Practices must explain these PPC, clearly to employees.

+610.1.1 PPC must cover primarily the following areas:

+- (a) risk assessment and management

+- (b) CDD (Section 620)

+- (c) ongoing monitoring (Section 630)

+- (d) making STRs (Section 640)

+- (e) targeted financial sanctions and terrorist financing (Section 650)

+- (f) RK (Section 660)

+- (g) compliance management, including designating a Money Laundering Reporting Officer ("MLRO") at the management level

+- (h) staff hiring, ongoing training and communication (Section 670)

+- (i) group policy, where appropriate.